VinceCabs/GAUnit/README.md

 It is designed to be used within your pipelines in various environments such as traditional websites or Single Page Applications.

-GAUnit is compatible for [GA4](https://developers.google.com/analytics/devguides/collection/ga4).
+GAUnit is compatible with [GA4](https://developers.google.com/analytics/devguides/collection/ga4).

 ## Features